betagouv/ai-cli/README.md

 # Pull changes
 git pull

+# Configuration is in .ai/config.jsonc - shared across the team
-# If new plugins are needed, install them
+# If new plugins were added, they'll be automatically available
-.ai/cli plugins add lang-typescript

-# Everyone can have different .ai-cli.json (gitignored)
 ```

 ## 🎯 IDE Support